We are trying to raise funds for our daughter Giselle.

 We are still researching ways and methods that could help Giselle, because should she eventually need to have the Fusion surgery, her curves and twists being as they are, the entire length of her spine...
 Giselle would be left with no spinal mobility, no movement whatsoever......

 Giselle is a fighter, she is so positive and strong... we are not sure where she gets it from.
 Though we admire her greatly for her strength of mind, it is going to be a long painful journey for her.

 Giselle has joined ‘Dance Warehouse’ in Canterbury for ballet and progressive technique classes, in order to keep her spine supple (which is good to help with the back pain she feels), she also has a daily workout regime to try to help keep her core as strong as possible in order to try to stop her spine twisting more.

-Giselle has just completed her Bronze Duke of Edinburgh award and was made 'Lead Prefect' at her school in September.
+Giselle has completed her Bronze Duke of Edinburgh award, has nearly completed her Silver Award and was made 'Lead Prefect' at her school in Year 11.